mrubinst757/Medicaid-Expansion/03_Analysis/README.txt

 The 01_calibrate-data file contains functions that are used to create a linear approximation to the true covariate values using the ACS replicate survey weights.
 The 02_model-estimation program contains programs that generate various sets of weights.
 The 03_jackknife program recomputes the 01 and 02 programs while removing one state at a time.
 The 04 through 06 programs contain functions to run the analysis pertaining to balance plots, and the treatment effect on the controls.
 The run-programs folder contains the files that execute these programs, as well as additional plots and analyses.

+Note: H-SBW weights are calculated using a modification of the ``optweight'' package at mrubinst757/optweight